onlyafly/tradgard/BACKLOG.md

   - [ ] Generate table of contents automatically
   - [ ] Generate blockquotes with class="blockquote" to match bootstrap: http://v4-alpha.getbootstrap.com/content/typography/#blockquotes
   - [ ] External links open in new tab
+  - [ ] Put an image next to external links so that you can tell which ones are external

 ## Markdown editor

 - [ ] Unite the preview to match the exact output of the actual html generation
+    - [ ] Maybe use the fork of blackfriday compiled to JS using https://github.com/gopherjs/gopherjs

 ## Other editing